msgre/django-browsecap/README.rst

 The main interface consists of two function in `browsecap.browser`:

     `is_mobile`: returns True if the given user agent is a known mobile browser

+    `is_rich_mobile`: returns True if the given user agent is a known "rich" mobile browser

     `is_crawler`: returns True if the given user agent is a known crawler

 MobileRedirectMiddleware